YotsubaBeat/kappaworker/README.md

-## wsProxy - A proxy app which works with websockets
+## wsProxy
-Responds to websocket requests and sends back its work.
+Works similar to [the wisp protocol](https://wisp.mercurywork.shop), but made more to work as a active in use server for handling multiple websocket connection established by [the wsProxy client](https://github.com/yotsubabeat).
 ## Dependencies
 Requires the NodeJS javascript framework to run.
 > [!IMPORTANT]